Boston, Barre and Gardner Railroad: Operating history

-By 1872, the railroad was described as "a decided success" on account of brisk traffic, and began plans to built further north from Gardner to Winchendon, a distance of 10 mi.
+By 1872, the railroad was described as "a decided success" on account of brisk traffic, and began plans to build further north from Gardner to Winchendon, a distance of 10 mi.
 This extension was opened in January 1874.
 In August 1874, the railroad's board of directors voted to lease the Monadnock Railroad, extending the Boston, Barre and Gardner's tracks from Winchendon to Peterborough, New Hampshire.
 The railroad also decided to extend the Monadnock from its Peterborough terminus northward 18 mi to Hillsboro, where it would connect with the Contoocook River Railroad, providing a route to Concord.
 This lease was ended in 1880, as the railroad could no longer afford to pay it.

 A major collision occurred on the railroad on December 20, 1876, in Princeton when a northbound passenger train collided head on with a southbound mixed train.
 The accident resulted in one fatality and four injuries, two potentially fatal.
-In December 1881, the Central Massachusetts Railroad completed a connection to the Boston, Barre and Gardner in Holden, allowing the latter company a connection to Boston.
+In December 1881, the Massachusetts Central Railroad completed a connection to the Boston, Barre and Gardner in Holden, allowing the latter company a connection to Boston.

 A second disaster struck the railroad on November 28, 1883.
 In North Worcester, a passenger train derailed and "the rear car, containing about 65 persons, was hurled from the track and rolled down a 25 feet embankment, rolling twice and a half times over and landing on its side.
 All the seats were wrenched from their positions and the passengers thrown about in inextricable confusion."
 As a result of the derailment, at least 30 people were severely injured and at least seven killed.